JayJKuba/Centi-Custom-avatar-base/README.md

 ## Customization

-to use your own custom skin just name the custom skin file "Skin.png" and replace the placeholder skin inside the avatar folder!
+To use your own custom skin just name the custom skin file "Skin.png" and replace the placeholder "Skin.png" inside the avatar folder!

 To modify the gradient colors go into `colorLerpName.lua` and change `local colors` to a list of colors you want to use.